Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

     };
 ```

 When the service is running on SPCS, the file located at `/snowflake/session/token` will contain an OAuth token that is pre-validated for accessing Snowflake.
 This means we don't need to supply user and password for the connection.
 This token is authenticated for a temporary user that is given the same role as the `OWNER` for the Service being called.
-This is an important detail, as the service will be connecting as the very role that created it (here it will be `tasty_app_admin_role`), so think of it as a service account type of user that is connecting.
+This is an important detail, as the service will be connecting to Snowflake as the very role that created the service (here it will be `tasty_app_admin_role`), so think of it as a service account type of user that is connecting.
 This is analoguous to how the original solutuion worked, but in there we created a dedicated user that the service connected as.

-Once connected, the rest of the backend code is working the same, regardless if it is running in the SPCS environment or somewhere else, like a local testing enviroinment.
+Once connected, the rest of the backend code works the same, regardless of if it is running in the SPCS environment or somewhere else, like a local testing enviroinment.

 <!-- ------------------------ -->